ktaranov/example-contracts/readme.md

 Welcome to the ZetaChain example contracts repository!
 This collection of smart contract projects is written using Hardhat and Solidity, specifically for the ZetaChain blockchain.
 Each project showcases different functionalities and use cases that can be implemented on the ZetaChain platform.
+The best repo in the world!

 ### Omnichain Contracts